openstack-archive/fuel-docs/pages/frequently-asked-questions/0030-howtos.rst

 How To Smoke Test HA
 --------------------

-To test if Quantum HA is working, simply shut down the node hosting, e.g.
+To test if NeutrnoHA is working, simply shut down the node hosting, e.g.
-Quantum agents (either gracefully or hardly).
+Neutron agents (either gracefully or hardly).
 You should see agents start on the other node::